valllllll2000/GitHRepos/README.md

 * [Glide](https://github.com/bumptech/glide): for loading images (user avatar)

 We also use AndroidX, RecyclerView (for the list), ConstraintLayout (for the detail), Databinding (for the list), ModelView and Lifecycle extensions (for the list only for now), clean architecture.
 I use [Travis](https://travis-ci.org/valllllll2000/GitHRepos) as CI and there is a [ktlint](https://github.com/shyiko/ktlint) file to verify code style.

+### Download
+A debug build can be downloaded directly to a device using [https://bit.ly/2FUUbkc](https://bit.ly/2FUUbkc)